campers/android-camera-permission/README.md

 This plugin adds the android.permission.CAMERA permission to the Android platform.

-The needs for this plugin arose when developing real-time video chat using WebRTC.
+The needs for this plugin arose when developing real-time video chat using Twilio WebRTC for my [Ionic app](http://engineerstoolbox.com/tinder-clone-source-code/) which uses Parse on the backend.

 ## Installation